Advancing Compositional Awareness in CLIP with Efficient Fine-Tuning: Conclusion

 \section{Conclusion}

 We introduce \ours, a simple, low-cost, and scalable method for boosting compositionality in vision-language models, as measured by \scplus.
-This improvement comes with a minimal degradation in zero-shot classification, but enhanced text and image retrieval performance. \ours works across different good caption quality datasets.
-We further illustrate the generalization of \ours to variedly (dataset/training-scheme) pre-trained models and architectures.
+Notably, this improvement comes with a minimal degradation in downstream tasks like zero-shot classification and enhanced text and image retrieval performance. \ours works across different good caption quality datasets.
+We further illustrate the generalization of \ours to variedly (dataset/training-scheme) pre-trained models, architectures.
 Lastly, we show that \ours even improves performance on models already exhibiting strong compositional and retrieval abilities like CLIPS and yields SOTA results on \scplus as well as image retrieval.
+From our initial experiments, \ours powered LLaVA improves in compositional reasoning over the standard version.
+We believe compositionally aware vision encoders can further help large VLMs like LLaVA on more tasks, a detailed study of this is left for future work.